 PCB concentrations were measured using an Aroclor-based method.
 To account for the range in mobility of the PCB congeners that make up an Aroclor, reported Aroclor PCB concentrations in sediment were converted to homolog concentrations based on the average fraction of each homolog group associated with each Aroclor developed from several published studies (Rushneck et al. 2004; Schulz-Bull et al. 1989; Frame et al. 1996; EPA 1995).
+Sediment PCB concentrations are shown in Table I3-3 for reference.
 The sediment PCB homolog concentrations were then converted to porewater concentrations using the log Koc values listed in Table I3-2.
 The porewater concentrations used in the model evaluations are provided in Table I3-3.